Learn about the Medicaid 1115 Transformation Waiver Renewal.

 - is not needed for a redetermination.

-Educator Expenses — Expenses for which educators, kindergarten through grade 12 teachers, counselors, principals, or aids can receive a federal income tax deduction.
+Educator Expenses — Expenses for which educators, kindergarten through grade 12 teachers, counselors, principals, or aides can receive a federal income tax deduction.
 Qualified expenses include purchased books, supplies, equipment, and other classroom materials.

 Electronic Benefit Transfer (EBT) — A system that uses electronic technology to complete some or all of a benefit program's functional requirements.
 EBT involves computers, a variety of cards or types of cards, electronic funds transfer techniques, automated teller machines (ATMs), point-of-sale terminals or other types of terminals, and software to complete the EBT process without the loss of program integrity or individual confidentiality.